 Thank you for listening – I hope you’re as excited as I am about this podcast becoming a thing!

-Unlock your homeschooling confidence with my complete library of exclusive content.
-My monthly subscription gives you on-demand masterclasses with guests, a self-paced course with worksheets, reader Q&A posts, subscriber-exclusive posts, five downloadable guides, and complete copies of the school exemption documents we created for three of our children.
-Sign up now for immediate and ongoing access to all of my extra content 💛
+P.S.
+If you haven't already, you can really grow your homeschooling confidence with my complete Life Without School Collection.
+My monthly subscription gives you access to everything I've learned along the way, including weekly mini-episodes with reflections on common home educating worries and scenarios, four on-demand masterclasses with guest experts, a self-paced course (complete with worksheets), reader Q&A postssubscriber-exclusive posts, five downloadable guides, and complete copies of the school exemption documents we created for three of our children.
+Sign up now for immediate access to all of this, with more to come 💛

 💡